 Gujarat court likely to pass order on bail pleas of Teesta Setalvad, Sreekumar today

-Ahmedabad: A sessions court in Ahmedabad is likely to pass its order on Friday on the bail applications of activist Teesta Setalvad and former DGP R B Sreekuamr arrested for allegedly fabricating documents to frame innocent people in the 2002 riots cases.
+Ahmedabad: A sessions court in Ahmedabad is likely to pass its order on Saturday on the bail applications of activist Teesta Setalvad and former DGP R B Sreekumar, arrested for allegedly fabricating documents to frame innocent people in 2002 riots cases.

 Additional principal judge D D Thakkar is likely to pronounce the order on the bail pleas.

-On Thursday, the court had deferred its order in the case till Friday, which it did for the second time this week.
+The court had on Friday deferred the order till Saturday, which it did for the third time this week.

 The two accused have denied the charges.
-The government has formed a Special Investigation Team (SIT) to probe the case.
+The government has formed a Special Investigation Team (SIT), which has been formed to probe the case.

 Apart from Setalvad and Sreekumar, former IPS officer Sanjiv Bhatt is also an accused in the case and has been arrested.